 Visit your local Gemeinde (community centre) for more info.
 If you fancy adventurous outdoor fun you could try the Forest Playgroup in Reinach in Basel Land, where your children can have fun exploring the wilderness.
 Idea being to teach children about nature, animals and generally just having fun outside with lunch, story and songs (in German).
 Parents who have tried it report back that most children like it and come home filthy, happy and ready for a good night's sleep!

-The international schools ISB, SIS and ELA offer places to children from age 3 provided they are toilet-trained.
+The international schools ISB and SIS offer places to children from age 3 provided they are toilet-trained, while and ELA takes children from as young as 3 months old.
 You will need to make an application as soon as possible and cough up a small fortune for the annual fees.
-Expect to pay somewhere between 15,000CHF-20,000CHF per annum.
-See full school details in Early Years Education Options for Expats.
+Expect to pay somewhere between 15,000CHF-25,000CHF per annum.

 THE PARKS - Basel has fab green spaces and playgrounds for children which mightily surpass the type of offerings you get back in the UK.
 The best are Park im Grunen, with beautiful landscaped areas, walks, trails, adventure playground, lake (with fountain in summer), enormous dinosaur, cafe, restaurant, picnic areas, crazy golf (summer); Kannenfeld park, smaller square park with brilliant futuristic adventure playground areas and Schutzenmattpark, again small but with a brilliant choice of playground activities and apparatus for the children and a cafe for the grown ups.
 Driving round Basel you also always see other little green squares and play areas with great climbing frames and interesting things to do.

 Trains from the main SBB train station will take you all over Switzerland efficiently and in impressive clean and comfortable style so why not take a trip to one of the many other beautiful destinations nearby such as Lucerne, Montreux, Zurich or interlaken?
 Spoilt for choice!

 Reading and more